A hydroxyl generator provides an alternative to ozone generators because hydroxyls can oxidize contaminants,

 be used with a water misting system such as BoiE's Ultrasonic Hydroxyl Accelerator

 to increase the moisture level of the air that is drawn into the machine, resulting in greater hydroxyl generation.

 AOP mode requires an unoccupied area or close monitoring and worker protection to ensure that HPV and/or ozone

 off-gassing do not build up to unsafe levels* during the treatment cycle before they naturally revert to harmless

 water and oxygen, respectively.
 Despite the off-gassing hazards, an AOP hydroxyl generator provides a much more

-gentle cleaning process than concentrated ozone and will not harm sensitive materials.
+gentle cleaning process than concentrated ozone and will not harm plants or sensitive materials.

 The Verdict: Hydroxyl

 Hydroxyl generators react much faster than ozone, remove thousands more contaminants, do not damage natural